 29 Brothers, I can speak to you confidently about the patriarch David, he both died and was buried, and his tomb is with us to this day.
 30 Therefore, he was a prophet and knew that God had sworn with an oath to him, that he would set one of the fruit of his body upon his throne.
-31 He foresaw this and spoke about the resurrection of the Christ,
+31 He saw what was to happen in the future and spoke about the resurrection of the Christ,